This post may include affiliate links; see our disclosure policy.

 The key to making this side dish great is the seasonings!
 First and foremost, make sure to salt it perfectly to taste.
 Then, to accessorize, I used sliced green onion, Italian seasoning, and garlic powder (see the recipe below).
 Topping with lemon zest gives it the perfect zing if you have a lemon!
 Here are a few more ideas for flavoring:

-- Rice vinegar, soy sauce (in place of the last ¼ teaspoon salt), and sesame seeds
+- Asian Inspired: Add rice vinegar, soy sauce (in place of the last ¼ teaspoon salt), and sesame seeds

 Broccoli is a super-nutritious cruciferous vegetable!
 It’s high in fiber (with 2.4 grams per 1 cup), which helps keep you full and aids digestion.
 It also has relatively high protein for a vegetable (2.5 grams per 1 cup), and is high in Vitamin C, K, and iron.
 Read more broccoli nutrition facts here.